 Mile marker #16

-One of the things I was lookg forward to seeing the most on the Road to Hana were the rainbow eucalypti.
+This is one of the best stops on the Road to Hana if you enjoy exotic, indigenous plants.
+These rainbow eucalypti were among what I was looking forward to the most as we drove to Hana.
 After stopping to enjoy numerous waterfalls, we parked the car in the space provided across the street and walked a few hundred yards into the Ke’anae Arboretum to admire the colorful trees.
 I got all giddy when the colorful trees started peeking out in the distance, but my excitement quickly turned into an appalling disappointment when I realized that nearly every single tree was carved up.
 I was so saddened to see such natural beauty destroyed by idiotic human beings.
 This area is still worth exploring, but this is something I had not read about online, so be prepared when you visit.

 Though you may read about other rainbow eucalyptus trees located along the Road to Hana, these are the only ones you can stop and photograph, so don’t miss out!

 Hungry?
-Don’t miss the Halfway to Hana banana bread stand.
-Locals swear it is the best banana bread on the island – perfect for breakfast!
+If you need to make a breakfast stop on the Road to Hana, don’t miss the Halfway to Hana banana bread stand.
+Locals swear it is the best banana bread on the island!

 3. Upper Waikani Falls